-The Company has approved a 2021 cash budget for corporate activities of approximately \$5.3 million.
-The corporate budget consists of personnel and related costs of \$2.0 million, professional fees of \$1.1 million, investor relations and marketing costs of \$0.6 million, office related costs of \$0.5 million, insurance costs of \$0.4 million and regulatory costs of \$0.3 million.
-The Company's management team is focused on the oversight of our investment in Ambler Metals and will closely work with Ambler Metals as it starts its first field season as a new team and prepares to submit the permit applications for the Arctic Project during the second half of the year.
+The Company has approved a 2022 cash budget for corporate activities of approximately \$5.5 million (2021 - \$5.3 million).
+The corporate budget consists of personnel and related costs of \$2.1 million (2021 - \$2.0 million), professional fees of \$0.9 million (2021 - \$1.1 million), investor relations and marketing costs of \$0.6 million (2021 - \$0.6 million), office related costs of \$0.5 million (2021 - \$0.5 million), insurance costs of \$0.5 million (2021 - \$0.4 million), regulatory costs of \$0.3 million (2021 - \$0.3 million) and exploration activities of \$0.15 million (2021 - Nil).
+The 2022 budget has increased slightly from the prior year due mainly to an increase in insurance costs, addition of exploration activities and foreign exchange impacts on Canadian dollar sourced amounts for personnel and office related costs.
+The Company's management team is focused on the oversight of our investment in Ambler Metals and will closely work with Ambler Metals.
 The Company's technical staff will work closely with South32's technical team and Ambler Metals exploration staff to review opportunities on advancing its known deposits and look at potential new targets in the large land package that is held by Ambler Metals.
-The Company plans to participate in investor meetings and conferences virtually and online for most of the year and has therefore reduced its travel budget for 2021 from previous years.
-A significant amount of uncertainty exists with the Company's annual renewal of its insurance policies and costs are currently unpredictable.
+A significant amount of uncertainty continues to exist with the Company's annual renewal of its insurance policies and costs are currently unpredictable.
 Insurance premiums may differ significantly from our budget.
 The Company has sufficient cash on hand to fund its corporate activities including any increases in insurance premiums upon renewal.